ASSIGNIN OPERATOR

 C language has two operators that are able to resize variable’s value to higher or lower value.
 Cause of their existence is to provide more efficient executions (there are some special processor instructions that are capable executing this operations very fast).

-• prefixing (operator in front of variable)
+- prefixing (operator in front of variable)

 ++a; --a;

-• post fixing (operator after variable)
+- post fixing (operator after variable)

 a++; a--;

-++ or operators with simple numeric types (variants of char, int and real types), resizes to higher or lower value just by one.
+Using ++ or – operators with simple numeric types (variants of char, int and real types), resizes to higher or lower value just by one.
 These operators are useful when working with index fields, pointers and counters inside a loop.

 It is advised to use prefix operators, because they are more efficient (postfix operators create a temporary variable where they assign previous operand’s value, which is used through the whole expression).